P3 Health Partners (NASDAQ:PIII) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of P3 Health Partners (NASDAQ:PIII – Get Rating) from a hold rating to a sell rating in a report released on Wednesday, Zacks.com reports.
+P3 Health Partners (NASDAQ:PIII – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.

 According to Zacks, “P3 Health Partners is a patient-centered and physician-led population health management company.
 P3 Health Partners, formerly known as Foresight Acquisition Corp., is based in NEW YORK. “

 Several hedge funds have recently bought and sold shares of PIII.
-Wolverine Asset Management LLC grew its position in shares of P3 Health Partners by 1,047.1% in the first quarter.
-Wolverine Asset Management LLC now owns 3,533 shares of the company’s stock valued at $27,000 after purchasing an additional 3,225 shares in the last quarter.
+Wolverine Asset Management LLC lifted its holdings in P3 Health Partners by 1,047.1% in the first quarter.
+Wolverine Asset Management LLC now owns 3,533 shares of the company’s stock valued at $27,000 after acquiring an additional 3,225 shares during the last quarter.
 Penserra Capital Management LLC acquired a new position in P3 Health Partners in the fourth quarter valued at approximately $49,000.
 Ingalls & Snyder LLC acquired a new position in P3 Health Partners in the fourth quarter valued at approximately $70,000.
 GM Advisory Group Inc. acquired a new position in P3 Health Partners in the fourth quarter valued at approximately $70,000.
 Finally, Citadel Advisors LLC acquired a new position in P3 Health Partners in the fourth quarter valued at approximately $101,000.

 About P3 Health Partners (Get Rating)